You’ve done this before … hired outside app developers to build your software.

 Less skilled cross-platform developers will create their UI independent of the platform.
 This makes the app look exactly the same in either market, but doesn’t take advantage of platform-specific interface standards.
 There are some cool things you can do in Android, and some cool things you can do in iOS.
 Poor cross-platform development will avoid these non-generic features.

 But the best cross-platform developers will find ways to utilize those interface standards to your advantage.
 They’ll know what iOS users expect from their apps, and they’ll know what Android users expect, too.
 So you’ll deliver the right user experience to the right users.
-Our free webinar on writing user stories explains exactly how to do this, up front.
+Our blog post on writing user stories explains exactly how to do this, up front.

 3. Choose a Reliable Cross-Platform Development Tool